Carbaminohemoglobin: Mechanism

 Hemoglobin can bind to four molecules of carbon dioxide.
 The carbon dioxide molecules form a carbamate with the four terminal-amine groups of the four protein chains in the deoxy form of the molecule.
 Thus, one hemoglobin molecule can transport four carbon dioxide molecules back to the lungs, where they are released when the molecule changes back to the oxyhemoglobin form.

-Hydrogen Ion and Oxygen-Carbon Dioxide Coupling
+Hydrogen ion and oxygen-carbon dioxide coupling

 When carbon dioxide diffuses as a dissolved gas from the tissue capillaries, it binds to the α-amino terminus of the globulin chain, forming Carbaminohemoglobin.
 Carbaminohemoglobin is able to directly stabilise the T conformation as part of the carbon dioxide Bohr effect.
 Deoxyhemoglobin in turn subsequently increases the uptake of carbon dioxide in the form of favouring the formation of Bicarbonate as well as Carbaminohemoglobin through the Haldane effect.

+Disease association

+Dysfunctional or altered levels of carbaminohemoglobin do not generally cause disease or disorders.
+Carbaminohemoglobin is a part of the carbon dioxide transport process in the body.
+The levels of this protein can decrease and increase based on factors that regulate the protein in the body.

+A way that carbaminohemoglobin can be associated with disease is when there is a change in its level caused by a pre-existing condition or imbalance in the respiratory and metabolic systems of the human body.

+Some of these existing medical conditions can be the following: